Amazon S3

 • Pipeline Name: A unique name for the Pipeline.

-• Source Setup: The credentials needed to allow Hevo to access your data.
-Perform the following steps to connect to your Amazon S3 account:
+• Source Setup: The credentials needed to allow Hevo to access data from your S3 account.
+Select one of the following setup methods:

 Select folders to be ingested

-2. Select Type of File: The format of the data file in the Source.
-Hevo currently supports AVRO, CSV, JSON, TSV, and XML formats.
+• File Format: The format of the data file in the selected folders.
+Hevo supports AVRO, CSV, JSON, TSV, and XML formats.

 Based on the format you select, you must specify some additional settings:

-• Enable the Include compressed files option if you want to ingest the compressed files of the selected file format from the folders.
-Hevo currently supports the tar.gz and zip compression types only.
+• Include compressed files: If enabled, Hevo also ingests the compressed files of the selected file format from the folders.
+Hevo supports the tar.gz and zip compression types only.
+If disabled, Hevo does not ingest any compressed file present in the selected folders.

-• Enable the Convert date/time format fields to timestamp option if you want to convert the date/time format within the files of selected folders to timestamp.
-For example, the date/time format 07/11/2022, 12:39:23 converts to timestamp 1667804963.
+• Convert date/time format fields to timestamp: If enabled, Hevo converts the date/time format within the files of selected folders to timestamp.
+For example, 07/11/2022, 12:39:23 to 1667804963.
+If disabled, Hevo ingests the datetime fields in the same format.

 Example: Automatic Column Header Creation for CSV Tables